statgen/zorp/README.md

     print(row)

 # Write a compressed, tabix-indexed file containing the subset of variants that match filters, choosing only specific
 #   columns.
-The data written out will be cleaned and standardized by the parser into a predictable form.
+The data written out will be cleaned and standardized by the parser into a well-defined format.
 out_fn = reader.write('outfile.txt', columns=['chrom', 'pos', 'pvalue'], make_tabix=True)

 # Real data is often messy.
 If a line fails to parse, the problem will be recorded.